cuplv/FixrAppBuilderFarm/README.md

 implement a simple FTP service to allow Fixr tools to retrieve build outputs (Currently not deployed, but can easily be done when need arises).

+For more details on this project, check out the slides at https://docs.google.com/presentation/d/1OaQXd3CWOb_4roxCP8z6_rJf45uhoOs8ehTfB9-hy-s/edit?usp=sharing

 ## Current Deployment Layout

 The current deployoment layout is... well, bad.
 In an ideal world, each box (as well as cylinder) in the above diagram